 Obesity and Pharmacotherapy

-In this module, Dr Ryan discusses the principles of prescribing medications as adjuncts to lifestyle intervention to achieve and sustain weight loss.
-It covers five key medications, discussing their efficacy, safety and tolerability profiles.
+In this module, Dr Jastreboff discusses the principles of prescribing medications as adjuncts to lifestyle intervention to achieve and sustain weight loss.
+It discusses the efficacy, safety and tolerability profiles of anti-obesity medications approved by the FDA or EMA, including the recently-approved drug semaglutide.

 Obesity in Children